College Life

 Toddler and Preschool Childcare Services, Summer School-Age Program

 The Child and Family Studies program is located at the north end of the Clark College main campus.
 Childcare and early education services with family support options are available to Clark College students, faculty, staff, and the local community.
+As the early childhood education lab school we pride ourselves on providing high quality care and education.
 Childcare services are available for children twelve (12) months and walking through five (5) years of age.
-During the summer, services are available for children up to ten (10) years of age.
 Contact the program for more information or to arrange a tour.
-Services are available from 8 a.m. through 5:00 p.m.
+Services are available from 7:30 a.m. through 5:00 p.m.
 Monday – Friday.

 Student Life